• Skip to primary navigation

 For a Mint Chocolate version – You can add Mint Essence into the Syrup and melt over some Mint Chocolate.

-For a Nutella version – add 1 tbsp Nutella into the Syrup and drizzle some over the top too.
+For a Nutella version – add 1 tablespoon Nutella into the Syrup and drizzle some over the top too.

-For a Biscoff version, add 1 tbsp of Biscoff into the syrup of the cake as well drizzling some over.
+For a Biscoff version, add 1 tablespoon of Biscoff into the syrup of the cake as well drizzling some over.

 For a Masala Chai version, use milk instead of cream for the syrup and infuse it with masala chai spice and a tea bag in a pan.
 Place the pan over medium-low heat.
 When the milk begins to bubble, remove from the heat.
 Set aside and allow to cool to room temperature.
 This is best done a day ahead.